 Monday morning, bright and early, we helped with a community homeless breakfast in Rocky Mount.
 What stood out to me there was that the people didn’t come just to be served.
 They felt at home, loved, and were being fed both physically and spiritually.
 Also, the men participated in cleaning up.

 After the breakfast, we went to Peace Makers in Rocky Mount.
 Peace Makers is located down town and serves many different purposes including: the thrift shop, church services, Bible studies, the computer lab, food drives, and summer programs for children.
 Their staff explained that they “partner” with the individuals and families.
 By saying partner, it’s a two way relationship.
 They each have something to give to one another.Tuesday we learned how a pastor from Conetoe, North Carolina saw the needs of his community and took action in making a difference.
-Family members and friends had been dying suddenly, and he discovered that the causes were genetic and health issues.
+Family members and friends had been dying suddenly, and he discovered that the cause was genetic and health issues.
 The pastor now teaches the youth valuable working skills along with how to be healthy, and has a farm where he grows food for his community.
 He reminded us that we should fill ourselves with things that will be beneficial to our health because we are God’s temples.
 We served this ministry by cleaning their Family Life Center, staining their porch, playing with the children, and helping on the farm.

 The YTI members all felt an outpouring of God’s presence Tuesday night after our service when two of our pastors prayed with us individually.
 Students were experiencing God’s presence in a strong way, and we were all praying together.
 It was a very special night.